-Making Architecture is a four-week, 3-credit, full-time summer program for college students, recent graduates, inspired professionals, and career changers considering graduate education or a career in architecture.
+Making Architecture is an intimate, full-time summer program for college students, recent graduates, inspired professionals, international applicants, and career-changers considering graduate education or a career in architecture.

 The dynamic context of San Francisco and the Bay Area serves as a laboratory for creativity and innovation.
 The program features a series of guest lectures by CCA faculty and principals at local design firms (past guests included Andrew Kudless of Matsys, Janette Kim of All of the Above, and Clark Thenhaus of Endemic), in addition to portfolio workshops, field trips to notable architectural landmarks, and visits to some of the top design firms and maker spaces in San Francisco, such as Future Cities Lab, Iwamoto Scott, and Autodesk's Pier 9 Workshop.

-Making Architecture runs from July 9 to August 3, 2018, with classes and activities Monday through Friday, 9am-4pm.
+Making Architecture runs for four weeks, Monday through Friday.
 Mornings typically consist of workshops, field trips, and site visits, while afternoons take place in the design studio with direction from CCA faculty.
 2018 schedule coming soon.
 See this link for the summer 2016 schedule.

 For international applicants, Making Architecture is an ideal way to participate in an intensive design studio while experiencing American culture and academic life.